shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

     d.
 Uploads the contents of the temporary directory as individual blobs to the storage account blob container overwriting any existing blobs with the same name.

+> [!Important]
+> For Air-Gapped cloud instructions, see [Custom Image Air-Gapped Cloud Considerations](imageAir-GappedCloud.md) for more detailed instructions.

 ### Create a Custom Image (optional)

 A custom image may be required or desired by customers in order to pre-populate VMs with applications and settings.